JULY 20, 2019 | WRITTEN BY STACY | TRAINING

 If your dog sees or hears something, no matter what it is, this can be enough to make him start barking.

 If this sounds like your dog’s M.O., then as long as your dog can see and hear things, he is going to bark.

-If this is the case with your Shih Tzu, then there are a couple of things that you can do.
+If this is the case with your Shih Tzu, then there are things that you can do.

 Think about a time that you tried to go to sleep at the end of a day in which you didn't have much to do.

 You probably had so much pent-up energy that you had a lot of trouble falling asleep.

 You might have even been so restless, that you got up out of bed and started doing other things, like straightening up the house, watching TV, or reading a book.

 Well, it is no different for your Shih Tzu.

 If your dog does not get adequate exercise during the day, then he will have more energy at night.

 Since you most likely won't be playing with him or taking him for a walk once it's bedtime, your dog will let his energy out in one of the only ways he can, by barking.